javierpeces/my-php-collection/README.md

 #
 # mandamail ... sends an email from the inside home server
 #               in case of public IP change (connection reset and new IP)
+#
+# mapache ..... make an apache installation